-On behalf of Lodi Housing Authority of Lodi, New Jersey, I respectfully submit this annual financial report for the year ended September 30, 2023.
+On behalf of Lodi Housing Authority, I respectfully submit this annual financial report for the year ended September 30, 2024.
 I believe the information presented is accurate in all material aspects and that all disclosures necessary to enable the reader to gain an adequate understanding of the Authority's financial position and operations have been included.
 The accompanying financial statements included in this annual financial report have been prepared in conformity with accounting principles generally accepted in the United States of America.
 Responsibility for the accuracy, completeness, and fairness of the financial statements, presentation rests with the management of the Authority.

-The 2023 Lodi Housing Authority Annual financial report consists of these sections:
+The 2024 Lodi Housing Authority Annual financial report consists of these sections: